Retrieve Data - Retrieving a Client

 $resources = $xml->customers->children();

-This path is done in another way (here in an HTML table):
+This path can be created in another way (here in an HTML table):

 You now have everything needed to create a script to both list and display information for a particular client.

-R-CRUD.php.
-If you encounter any difficulties, follow the example from the file
+R-CRUD.php script.
+If you encounter any difficulties, follow the example from the

-1-Retrieve.php which corresponds to the result you should get.
+1-Retrieve.php file, which contains the result to which you should get.